sertel/actris/README.md

 ## Logical relation
 The logical relation for type safety of the session type system is contained in the directory [theories/logrel](theories/logrel).
-The files in this directory contain the following parts of the paper:
+The logical relation is defined across the following files:

 - [theories/logrel/model.v](theories/logrel/model.v): Definition of the
   notions of a semantic term type and a semantic session type in terms of